scullyio/scully/docs/learn/getting-started/installation.md

 yarn add @scullyio/scully @scullyio/ng-lib
 ```

-Second, you will need to import `ScullyLibModule` into your `app.module.ts`, as
+And then import `ScullyLibModule` into your `app.module.ts`, as shown below:
-shown below:

 ```typescript
 import { ScullyLibModule } from '@scullyio/ng-lib';